self-improvements/study-springframework/spring-batch/README.md

 ### Step

 `Job` consists of one or more `Step`. `Step` is one of many steps of a corresponding `Job`.
-It describes how batch data is loaded, processed and stored in detail.
+It describes how batch data is loaded, processed and stored in detail. `Step` already successfully finished is not executed again by default though corresponding `Job` is failed.

 ##### Implementations